-The paper was a follow-up to Einstein’s historic breakthrough in 1915, when he revealed the general theory of relativity with equations showing how mass and energy cause space-time to curve and how mass and energy respond to this curvature.
-In 1916, he predicted the existence of gravitational waves which travel at the speed of light.Einstein wasn’t the first to propose the existence of gravitational waves – they were first proposed 25 years earlier by Oliver Heaviside, who drew an analogy with James Clerk Maxwell’s theory of electromagnetic waves to discover wave equations for gravity.
+The paper was a follow-up to Einstein’s historic breakthrough in 1915, when he revealed equations showing how mass and energy cause space-time to curve and how mass and energy respond to this curvature – in other words, the general theory of relativity.
+In 1916, Einstein augmented the theory with a prediction of the existence of gravitational waves which travel at the speed of light.Einstein wasn’t the first to propose the existence of gravitational waves – they were first proposed 25 years earlier by Oliver Heaviside, who drew an analogy with James Clerk Maxwell’s theory of electromagnetic waves to discover wave equations for gravity.
 (It was Heaviside who formulated the vector calculus form of Maxwell’s equations we use today.)

-The tantalizing beauty of Einstein’s equations is that they actually have any number of solutions, each describing a different universe.
+In 1917, Einstein said our universe is static – neither expanding nor contracting.
+He had discovered this universe as a solution to his own relativity equations.
+The tantalizing beauty of these equations is that they actually have any number of solutions, each describing a different universe.
 Soon Willem de Sitter, Alexander Friedmann, and Georges Lemaître discovered alternative universes that also satisfied Einstein’s equations.

 Back now to Einstein and Rosen’s paper, Do Gravitational Waves Exist? which they submitted in 1936 to the Physical Review.
 In it they announced their discovery of a fascinating new solution to Einstein’s equations, describing a universe with the symmetry of a cylinder and gravitational waves that seemed to ripple through it.
 Einstein and Rosen decided these waves were a fiction generated by mathematical procedures and were not physically real.